angelica3990/Project-3-TripAdvisor-Travelers-Choice-2023/README.md

 # Import to Database
-1. Create a database called `Project3` in PostgrSQL
+1. Create a database called `Project3` in PostgreSQL
 2. Create a table called data under the `Project3` database
 ```
 create table data (